Kuri Kinton: Gameplay

 Players control a Chinese policeman who has been tasked with infiltrating an underground base to rescue a high-ranking police officer and his daughter, who have been kidnapped by a gang.
 Play consists of kicking and punching numerous enemies, sweeps and flying kicks can also be used.
 The game begins in an underground corridor populated by armored soldiers and fighters who throw shurikens.
 The player must follow the on-screen arrow which points them in the right direction as they proceed deeper into the caves and encounter greater numbers of more deadly enemies.
 A martial arts expert boss guards the exit of each level and quickly defeat the player-character if not fought carefully.

 The player has one life in the game, represented by a health bar which drains as enemies land attacks on the player-character.
 Should the health bar drain completely, the game is over and a plump golden cherub will rise from the player-character's body.
 Should the player pay for another credit and continue the game, the cherub will dive back inside the player-character's body, who will in turn jumps to his feet with a shocked expression.

 Release

 The original arcade game was not released on any computer or console systems of the era.
 Kuri Kinton was eventually released in 2006 as part of the video game compilation Taito Legends 2, for Windows and the PlayStation 2 and Xbox games consoles and for PlayStation Portable on the compilation Taito Legends Power Up.
-August 13, 2021 saw a digital release of Kuri Kinton on the Nintendo Switch through the Arcade Archives series courtesies of Hamster (a company that purchased Nichibutsu and UPL).
+Kuri Kinton was released digitally for the PlayStation 4 and Nintendo Switch through the Arcade Archives series on August 13, 2021, courtesy of Hamster Corporation (who also purchased Nichibutsu and UPL).